 The VFO is capable of covering the whole UK 80M allocation but due to the VFO frequency being below that of the IF the tuning works backwards.
-I.e. clockwise rotation decreases the tuned frequency.
-Once the approximate frequency has been tuned with the main tuning control the fine tune control may be used to get within ± 25 Hz of the wanted frequency.
+I.E. clockwise rotation decreases the tuned frequency.
+Once the approximate frequency has been tuned with the main tuning control the fine tune control may be used to get within $\pm$ 5Hz of the wanted frequency.

 It will be noticed that the Huff and Puff circuit will try to hold the frequency as you adjust the fine tune control, this "hold" will be broken when the actual frequency is more than about 100 Hz different from that displayed.
-Once the lock is broken there will be a delay of 8 seconds before the Huff and Puff again tries to hold the frequency steady.
+Once the lock is broken there will be a delay of 3 seconds before the Huff and Puff again tries to hold the frequency steady.

-The Huff and Puff circuit is able to compensate for about ± 1.5 kHz frequency drift; the position within the lock range is shown by the bar to the left of the battery voltage.
-If this tuning bar reaches either of the extremes the VFO should be re-adjusted.
+The Huff and Puff circuit is able to compensate for about $\pm 1.5$ kHz frequency drift; the bar to the right of the battery voltage graphically displays any error between displayed and actual frequency.
+If this tuning bar reaches either of the extremes the VFO should be readjusted.
 Remember that if the displayed frequency is more than about 100Hz different from the VFO frequency the Huff and Puff circuit will stop attempting to correct the drift and there will be a sudden change in tuned frequency.